deconst/deconst-docs/writing-docs/coordinator/index.rst

 The Control Repository
 ----------------------

 Every deconst installation is configured to point to a single **control repository**, a version-controlled repository that's used to manage site-wide concerns.
 It's a GitHub repository containing mostly plain-text files that you can edit however you wish, even directly with GitHub's web editor!

-Deconst uses :ref:`webhooks and a continuous integration "build" <webhooks>` to bring changes that are merged into the ``master`` branch directly to the live site.
-Keeping this in mind, there are many workflows that you can adopt to manage your site, but the `GitHub Flow <https://guides.github.com/introduction/flow/>`_ is a simple and well-understood starting point that you can use.
+While changes to assets will go live automatically after a short delay, changes to content or template mappings requires administrator action to take effect.

 The control repository is expected to include certain contents:

  * At least one :ref:`content mapping file <control-map>` that tells Deconst which content to display where.
- * :ref:`Layout templates <control-layout>` that give individual pages visual identity.
+ * :ref:`Templates <control-template>` that give individual pages visual identity.
- * :ref:`Layout mapping files <control-layout-map>` that specify which layout template should be used to render a specific page.
+ * :ref:`Template mapping files <control-template-map>` that specify which template should be used to render a specific page.
  * :ref:`Global assets <control-layout-assets>` such as stylesheets, JavaScript files, or images that are referenced by the layout templates.

 .. toctree::